Gifted education: Identifying gifted children

-Although a newer WISC version, the WISC-V, was developed in late 2014, the WISC-IV is still the most commonplace test.
-It has been translated into several languages including Spanish, Portuguese, Norwegian, Swedish, French, German, Dutch, Japanese, Chinese, Korean, and Italian.
-The WISC-IV assesses a child's cognitive abilities, with respect to age group.
-Coupled with results from other tests, the WISC accurately depicts a child's developmental and psychological needs for the future.

-The SB5 is an intelligence test that determines cognitive abilities and can be administered to persons in virtually any age group.
-It assesses a series of intelligence indicators including fluid reasoning, general knowledge, quantitative reasoning, spatial processing, and working memory.
-The SB5 makes use of both verbal and nonverbal testing.

-The WIAT-III cannot assess all components of learned knowledge, but does give an understanding of a child's ability to acquire skills and knowledge through formal education.
-This test measures aspects of the learning process that take place in a traditional school setting in reading, writing, math, and oral language.
-Although the WIAT-III tests a wide range of material, it is designed primarily to assess children's learning before adolescence.

-Versions of these tests exist for each age group.
-However it is recommended to begin assessment as early as possible, with approximately eight years of age being the optimal time to test.
-Testing allows identification of specific needs of students and help to plan an education early.

-Out-of-group achievement testing (such as taking the SAT or ACT early) can also help to identify these students early on (see SMPY) and is implemented by various talent search programs in use by education programs.
-Out-of-group testing can also help to differentiate children who have scored in the highest percentiles in a single IQ test.

 Testing alone cannot accurately identify every gifted child.
 Teacher and parent nominations are essential additions to the objective information provided by grades and scores.
 Parents are encouraged to keep portfolios of their children's work, and documentation of their early signs of gifted behavior.

 Studies of giftedness

 The development of early intelligence tests by Alfred Binet led to the Stanford-Binet IQ test developed by Lewis Terman.
 Terman began long-term studies of gifted children with a view to checking if the popular view "early ripe, early rot" was true.
 The Terman Genetic Studies of Genius longitudinal study has been described by successor researchers who conducted the study after Terman's death and also by an independent researcher who had full access to the study files.

-Modern studies by James and Kulik conclude that gifted students benefit least from working in a mixed-level class, and benefit most from learning with other similarly advanced students in accelerated or enriched classes.
+Studies by James and Kulik conclude that gifted students benefit least from working in a mixed-level class, and benefit most from learning with other similarly advanced students in accelerated or enriched classes.